immunomind/immundata/README.md

           → Export annotations
 ```

+1) **Import annotations:**

-1) **Import annotations** – `annotate_cells` from the single-cell data
+    `annotate_cells` from the single-cell data

+2) **Aggregate repertoires:**

-2) **Aggregate repertoires** – Optionally aggregate to repertoires, potentially using the newly annotate data.
+    Optionally aggregate to repertoires, potentially using the newly annotate data.

+3) **Filter:**

-3) **Filter** –`filter_immundata` gets you identifiers of interest and
-    their corresponding receptor features, potentially using the
-    annotation from the previous step
+    `filter_immundata` gets you identifiers of interest and their corresponding receptor features, potentially using the annotation from the previous step

+4) **Compute:**

-4) **Compute** – on this step, you compute statistics per-repertoire or per-receptor, using input receptor features.
+    On this step, you compute statistics per-repertoire or per-receptor, using input receptor features.
 There are several scenarios depending on what you try to achieve.

     1) use `immunarch` for the most common analysis functions.
 The package will automatically annotate both *receptors/cells* (!) and *repertoires* (!!) if it is possible.